Financially reviewed by Patrick Flood, CFA.

 As you can see, asset allocation affects not only risk and expected return, but also reliability of outcome.
 The chart also illustrates the expected performance of stocks and bonds.
 Stocks tend to exhibit higher returns, at the cost of greater volatility (variability of return) and risk.
 Bonds tend to exhibit the opposite – comparatively lower returns but with less risk.
 Once again, combining uncorrelated assets like these helps preserve returns while reducing overall portfolio volatility and risk.
 The subsequent percentage of each asset significantly influences the behavior and performance of the portfolio as a whole.

-It’s important to keep in mind in all this that past performance does not necessarily indicate future results.
-That is, there is no way for us to know an optimal asset allocation ahead of time, but a fun fact that may be of interest to retirees and/or risk-averse investors is that historically, a 30/70 portfolio (30% stocks, 70% bonds) has produced the greatest risk-adjusted returns.
+It's important to keep in mind in all this that past performance does not necessarily indicate future results.
+That is, there is no way for us to know the ideal asset allocation ahead of time.
+The optimal portfolio can only be known in hindsight.
+However, we can say with reasonable certainty that over the long term, investors are usually compensated more for taking on more systematic risk.

-Now that you see why asset allocation is important, let’s look at how risk tolerance affects asset allocation.
+Does this mean you should take on the most risk possible for the greatest expected return?
+Probably not.
+Now that you see why asset allocation is important, let's look at how one's risk tolerance affects asset allocation.

 Asset Allocation and Risk Tolerance

-An entire post could be dedicated to risk tolerance alone.
-It is highly personal and involves complex psychology from usually-irrational human behavior that we can’t reliably predict ourselves.
+An entire post could be dedicated to behavioral finance and risk tolerance alone.
+It is highly personal and involves complex psychology from usually-irrational human behavior that we can't reliably predict ourselves.
 In investing, unfortunately, the stomach is usually more powerful than the mind.
+I've got a separate post on biases that investors often succumb to, usually unknowingly.

-William Bernstein proposed that an investor can evaluate their risk tolerance based on how they reacted to the Global Financial Crisis of 2008:
+William Bernstein suggested that an investor can evaluate their risk tolerance based on how they reacted to the Global Financial Crisis of 2008:

 - Sold: low risk tolerance